revaldinho/opc/docs/opc7spec.md

   |  1 |  1 |  0 | mi.        | Execute if Sign flag is set                        |
   |  1 |  1 |  1 | pl.        | Execute if Sign flag is clear                      |

 Byte Permute Function
 ---------------------

 OPC7 has a powerful byte permute function which can perform various byte-wise shifts, rotations, swaps and replication.

 Bytes are picked from the source register (rs) and placed into the destination register (rd) according to the bit pattern provided in the 16b immediate data.
 The lower 16 bits of this control word are split into 4 nybbles.
 The lower two bits of each nybble determine which byte of the source will be placed in the corresponding byte position of the destination.
 Bytes (and nybbles) are numbered from 3 down to 0 reading from left to right (MSB to LSB).
-This is best illustrated with some simple examples.
+This is best illustrated with some simple examples:

     BPERM rd,rs, 0x3210		Has no effect on r1 - all bytes are put back in their original positions BPERM rd,rs, 0x0123 	Reverses the order of the bytes in r1 BPERM rd,rs, 0x0321		Byte-wise rotate right
     BPERM rd,rs, 0x2103		Byte-wise rotate left
     BPERM rd,rs, 0x1032		Half-word swap/rotate
     BPERM rd,rs, 0x0000		Replicate byte 0 into all bytes
     BPERM rd,rs, 0x2301 	Shuffle bytes (rotate within half-words)

 In addition to picking bytes from the source, it's possible also to specify that bytes should be zeroed by setting bit 2 of the appropriate control word nybble.
 Again, with some examples

     BPERM rd,rs, 0x4444		Zeroes all bytes in the destination BPERM rd,rs, 0x4441 		Zeroes the upper 3 bytes of the destination and moves byte 1 from the source reg into byte zero

 Interrupts
 ----------